maxxiimo/the-front-end-manifesto/chp10-visual-design-for-the-nondesigner.md

 3. Typefaces that go well together, say one font for your headers and another contrasting font for your body.

-The following four steps to find the process I follow when deciding on a font family for a project:
+When deciding on a font family for a project I follow the following steps:

 #### Step 1: Choose a Typeface